paolobenve/myphotoshare/README.md

 * Optional server-side authentication support
 * A thousand other tweaks here and there...

-Features added by Paolo:

-* A date tree is builded, permitting photo to be seen by year, month, date
-* When a photo is viewed, the user can switch between the folder and the day/month/year the photo was taken
-* Cascade thumbnails generation
-* Better error management: if folder is wrong, show root folder; if image is wrong, show album
-* In addition to former invocation (with albums and cache paths), photofloat can be invoked with one parameter: the customization file, which adds many configuration variables; web site appearance now is very customizable
-* (to do) share buttons
-* (to do) Translations file

 Features added by Jerome:

 * manage videos